qwc-services/qwc-services.github.io/src/topics/Search.md

 </dataConfig>
 ```

-The next table shows how the values, that are surrounded by `{}`, need to be defined.
+The next table shows how the values need to be defined:

 | **Name**                 | **Definition**                                                                    | **Example**      |
 |--------------------------|-----------------------------------------------------------------------------------|------------------|